-JARA aims to promote the production of robots by promoting research, robot development and the use of robot technology.
-The association aims not only to improve the proliferation of state-of-the-art technology in the sector, but also to help Japan’s welfare, economic growth and living standards.
-JARA activities in respect of human robots focus on its participation in the drafting of standards as well as the development of strategies and programs for increased use and the examination of ongoing trends.
+JARA aims to promote the production of robots by fostering research, robot development, and the use of robot technology.
+The association seeks not only to improve the proliferation of state-of-the-art technology in the sector but also to help Japan’s welfare, economic growth, and living standards.
+JARA activities concerning human robots focus on its participation in the drafting of rules as well as the development of strategies and programs for increased use and the examination of ongoing trends.

 Japan Automobile Research Institute (JARI)

-JARI is an integrated foundation devoted to automotive testing and research, including personal robots safety.
+JARI is an integrated foundation devoted to automotive testing and research, including personal robot safety.
 The Institute develops risk analysis technologies and safety assessment techniques.
-Because personal robots are a new technology, JARI uses the technologies and information from relevant industries, including the automotive and electrical machinery industries.
+Because its robots are a new technology, JARI uses the technologies and information from relevant industries, including the automotive and electrical machinery industries.

 Advanced Telecommunications Research Institute International (ATR)

-ATR is a private company which promotes basic and innovative research and development activities.
-With regard to research and development, ATR focuses on four areas, one of which being “life-supporting robots.”
+ATR is a private company that promotes fundamental and innovative research and development activities.
+Concerning research and development, ATR focuses on four areas, one of which being “life-supporting robots.”
 The associated “Intelligent Robotics and Communication Laboratories” aim to promote core technologies for lifelong robotics to help both elderly and physically disadvantaged persons.
-ATR collaborates with various universities, research institutes and firms in and outside Japan to achieve research results.
+ATR collaborates with various universities, research institutes, and firms in and outside Japan to achieve research results.

 Robot Safety Centre

-The Robot Safety Center is a jointly founded company formed in 2010 in Tsukuba by NEDO, AIST and JARI.
-As the only facility of its kind in the world, it develops test methods for the safety check of personal care and auxiliary robots.
-The Robot Safety Center has four main test areas for tests on driving, personal safety, durability and electromagnetic compatibility.
+The Robot Safety Center is a jointly funded company formed in 2010 in Tsukuba by NEDO, AIST, and JARI.
+The only facility of its kind, it develops test methods for the safety check of personal care and auxiliary robots.
+The Robot Safety Center has four main test areas for tests on driving, personal safety, durability, and electromagnetic compatibility.
 The Japan Quality Assurance Agency (JQA) is expected to provide certification services in the future.